Safely Dismantling SONGS

 A key aspect of safely decommissioning San Onofre is ensuring our environmental impact is as low as possible.

-- We are committed to leaving the community better off as a result of having been home to San Onofre for 50 years, and look forward to exploring opportunities with our landlord, the U.S. Navy, and the community on what our site will ultimately look like upon completion of decommissioning.
+- We are committed to leaving the community better off as a result of having been home to San Onofre for 50 years.
 We also are committed to working with federal and state agencies, including the State Lands Commission and the California Coastal Commission, to ensure that impacts to the environment and surrounding areas are addressed throughout the decommissioning process.